Vogtinator/repomount/README.md

 allows a rather simple implementation of the FUSE entry points.

 Read access to files is currently implemented in a trivial but incredibly inefficient way.
-Every file node stores a path to the containing package as well as its path inside the package.
+Every file node stores a path to the containing package as well as its inode inside the package.
 To perform the read, the RPM package is opened and the (potentially compressed) payload iterated until the file is found and the requested data returned.